vigneshlaks/minimal-load-balancer/README.md

 ## What is load balancing?

 A load balancer distributes application traffic to different server endpoints.

 ### Benefits

 High spikes in compute load can cause internal servers to lag or cause inconsistent responses.
-Load balancers improves the availability, scalability, security (can send information to different backends and localize the effect of an attack of an entire system), and performance.
+Load balancers improve the availability, scalability, security (can send information to different backends and localize the effect of an attack on an entire system), and performance.

 ### Algorithms

 #### Static
-Uses set rules to assign packet to backend server.
+Uses set rules to assign packets to backend servers.

 Examples:
-- Round Robin: Distributes requests sequentially across servers
+- **Round Robin**: Distributes requests sequentially across servers
-- Random: Randomly selection
+- **Random**: Random selection
-- IP Hash: Assigns based on ip
+- **IP Hash**: Assigns based on IP

 #### Dynamic
-Makes decisions based on real time information about system based on server load, response times, health.
+Makes decisions based on real-time information about system load, response times, and health.

 Examples:
-- Least connection: Connect to server with least connections
+- **Least Connection**: Connect to server with fewest connections
-- Weighted Round Robin: Assigns servers based on weightings
+- **Weighted Round Robin**: Assigns servers based on weightings
-- Predictive: Uses historical data and trends to anticipate load
+- **Predictive**: Uses historical data and trends to anticipate load

 ### Different Types of Load Balancers

-The OSI model describes the different level of network communication.
-Load balancers generally occur in layers 4 (transport) and layer 7 (application).
+The OSI model describes the different levels of network communication.
+Load balancers generally operate at Layer 4 (transport) and Layer 7 (application).

-Layer 4 load balancers: this is a deployment where the accessible ip address refers to the load balancers ip address.
-When receiving the request the load balancer changes the destination ip to its selected end server.
+**Layer 4 load balancers**: A deployment where the accessible IP address refers to the load balancer's IP address.
+When receiving the request, the load balancer changes the destination IP to its selected end server.

-Layer 7 load balancer: distribute information based on data found in application layer http headers, cookies, etc. Allow routing decisions based on given parameters.
+**Layer 7 load balancer**: Distributes information based on data found in application layer HTTP headers, cookies, etc. Allows routing decisions based on given parameters.

 # Maglev - Google's Distributed System Specification

 ## Implementation

-Explanation of simplified rendition found within `maglev`  focusing on core topics.
+Explanation of the simplified rendition found within `maglev` focusing on core topics.

 ### System Design

 ![High Level Diagram](images/high-level-diagram.png)